BRIEF-India cenbank sets cut-off rate of 6.24 pct at 28-day variable rate reverse repo auction

 * India cenbank: weighted average rate at 6.24 percent at 28-day variable rate reverse repo auction

-* India cenbank: allots 5.00 billion rupees at 28-day variable rate reverse repo auction ; gets bids worth 5.00 billion rupees Source text: (bit.ly/2oKAhgd)
+* India cenbank: allots 35.10 billion rupees at 28-day variable rate reverse repo auction; gets bids worth 35.10 billion rupees Source text: (bit.ly/2pBMCaH)

 * Dow flat, S&P up 0.02 pct, Nasdaq up 0.03 pct (Updates to late afternoon)